Military history of the Jin dynasty and the Sixteen Kingdoms: War of the Eight Princes

 On 27 April 300, Empress Jia Nanfeng had the heir apparent Sima Yu killed.
-On 7 May 300, the sons of Sima Yan, Sima Lun, his elder brother Sima Yong and nephew Sima Jiong, rebelled in Luoyang.
+On 7 May 300, Sima Lun (Emperor Wu's uncle), Sima Yong (Wu's second cousin) and Sima Jiong (Wu's nephew), rebelled in Luoyang.
 They imprisoned Jia Nanfeng and forced her to commit suicide a few days later.
-Lun's cousin Sima Yun attempted to oust him from power but was killed in a skirmish.
+Emperor Wu's son Sima Yun attempted to oust Lun from power but was killed in a skirmish.
 On 3 February 301, Lun forced Emperor Hui to abdicate and took the throne for himself.
 In April, Sima Yong, Sima Jiong, and Sima Ying defeated Lun and restored Emperor Hui with Jiong as regent.
 In May 302, the last sons of Yu died, and the line of succession fell into confusion.
-Sima Ai removed Jiong from power and took regency for himself.
-The next year Ying and Yong attacked Ai.
+Sima Ai removed Jiong from power in January 303 and took regency for himself.
+The next year (304), Ying and Yong attacked Ai.
 While Ai managed to hold off their forces, he was betrayed by Sima Yue.
-Ai was burnt at the stake on 19 March 304.
+Ai was burnt at the stake by Zhang Fang on 19 March 304.
 On 1 May 304, Ying became heir apparent.
 Yue became jealous and attacked Ying at Ye city, but was utterly defeated and the emperor was captured by the enemy forces.
 In the north, the general Wang Jun, previously under the Jia regime, attacked Ying, forcing him to flee to Luoyang.
 Ying was usurped by Zhang Fang.
 Zhang Fang moved the court west to Chang'an where he was killed early in 306 by Yong.
 On 5 June, Chang'an was captured by a Wuhuan and Xianbei army under Wang Jun's general Ji Hong.
-Yong and Ying were killed while Yue took control of the court.
+Yong and Ying were killed in late 306, while Yue took control of the court.

-Meanwhile in the southwest, Li Xiong created the Ba-Di state of Cheng Han in 304.
+Meanwhile in the southwest, Li Xiong created the Ba-Di state of Cheng-Han in 304.

 Emperor Hui died on 8 January 307 and was succeeded by his younger brother, Sima Chi, posthumously Emperor Huai of Jin.
 The court had exhausted most of its power with feuds between the imperial family and the empire fell into chaos.
 In 308 the bandit Wang Mi captured Xuchang.